occidere/TIL/README.md

 ## Who am I?

-I'm building the pipelines that flow products from feeding to search at NAVER Corp.
+Build the products flowing pipelines from feeding to searching at NAVER Shopping.
+- Mainly use Spring Framework, but also properly use others like Python, Bash, etc.
+- Flow data through Kafka.

-Using Hadoop, Hive and Spark to aggregate product information.
+- Use Hadoop, Hive and Spark to aggregate product information.

-Indexing product information to Oracle, Postgresql and Elasticsearch.
+- Index products in Oracle, Postgresql, MySQL and Elasticsearch.
+- Deploy & run applications on Kubernetes.

-Also enjoying programming solve using algorithms on Leetcode, Baekjoon, etc.
+Also enjoying solve algorithms on Leetcode, Baekjoon, etc.

 ## Check my more information here